stanford-policylab/opp/py/data_readme_template.md

   (inventory, incident to arrest, and parole searches)
-- Contraband found is derived from search_vehicle_description, which, unfortunately, only has the search basis and "Positive Result" or "Negative Result", the former indicating when contraband found is true
+- Contraband found is derived from search_vehicle_description, which, unfortunately, only has the search basis and "Positive Result" or "Negative Result", the former indicating when contraband found is true; it is passed through to the clean data
+- outcomes are based on result_of_contact_description, which is passed through
 - Data is deduplicated on raw columns date, time, race_description, sex, age, location, removing ~0.3% of stops